Nonlinear PDEs with modulated dispersion IV: normal form approach and unconditional uniqueness: Declarations

+\noi {\bf Funding.} M.G.~was supported by the UKRI Frontier Research Grant (grant no.~EP/Z534328/1 ``Stochastic analysis of quantum fields").
+G.L. was supported by the NSFC (grant no.~12501181).
+T.O.~was supported by the European Research Council (grant no.~864138 ``SingStochDispDyn") and by the EPSRC Mathematical Sciences Small Grant (grant no.~EP/Y033507/1).
+T.O. also acknowledges support from the NSFC (grant no.~W2531005).

+\noi {\bf Competing interests.} The authors have no competing interests to declare that are relevant to the content of this article.

 \begin{ackno}\rm The authors would like to thank Andreia Chapouto for a comment on numerical schemes in Remark \ref{REM:num}.
-T.O.~was supported by the European Research Council (grant no.~864138 ``SingStochDispDyn") and by the EPSRC Mathematical Sciences Small Grant (grant no.~EP/Y033507/1).
+They would also like to express their gratitude to the anonymous referees for the helpful comments which improved the quality of the paper.

 \end{ackno}